RafaelVidaurre/angular-permission/docs/ui-router/3-emitted-events.md

 $stateChangePermissionDenied
 ----------------------------

-Broadcasted when the access to the target state is not granted.
+Event broadcasted when the access to the target state is not granted.

 ```javascript
 $rootScope.$on('$stateChangePermissionDenied', function(event, toState, toParams, options) { ... });